security-force-monitor/sfm-research-handbook-old/en/datamodel/persons.md

 ### Guidance on use

-We use this field to clarify the meaning of the date entered in `Person Membership: Date last cited`.
+This is a clarifying field for `Person Membership: Date last cited`.
 One of the below values should be chosen:

-* `Y` indicates that we assume the relationships between a person and an organziation continues beyond date specified in `Person Membership: Date last cited`.
+* `Y` indicates that the content of the source is the exact date that a relationship between a person and an organization ended.
-* `N` indicates we do not assume that this relationship continues to exist.
+* `N` indicates that the date is not an exact end date, but the date of last citation.

 ## Person: Notes {#person_notes}